We love sportsbooks who strive to pay your winnings quickly and safely.

 On the busiest sports day, say the middle of September when the NFL, MLB, NBA and NHL are all in action, Albertans can find Pro Select prices on around 80 different contests.
 Game lists are posted about 12 hours prior to next day matches and, unlike online sportsbooks, lines never move once published.

-Scanning betting boards, at Canadian legends Sports Interaction (SIA) and Bodog, shows they pump out 80 matches before lunchtime.
+Scanning betting boards, at Canadian legends Sports Interaction (SIA), shows they pump out 80 matches before lunchtime.
 Exciting bankroll building bets, not offered by WCLC, Albertans can bet on Championship futures odds and props on major sporting events that play out in countries around the world.

 National Hockey League Betting